Unbounded $\mathfrak{sl}_3$-laminations and their shear coordinates: Cluster varieties associated with the pair (sl3,Sigma)

 Moreover, it can be verified that the maps between tori induced by \eqref{eq:ensemble_map} commute with cluster transformations, and combine to give a morphism $p: \A_\sfs \to \X_\sfs^\uf$.
 We call this map the \emph{ensemble map}, and the triple $(\A_\sfs,\X_\sfs,p)$ the \emph{cluster ensemble} associated with $\sfs$.
-If we pick up a suitable extension $\widetilde{p}_{(v)}^*:N^{(v)} \to M^{(v)}$ of the map \eqref{eq:ensemble_map} (see \cite[(A.2)]{GHKK} for the required condition), we get an \emph{extended ensemble map} $\widetilde{p}: \A_\sfs \to \X_\sfs$.
+If we pick up a suitable extension $\widetilde{p}_{(v)}^*:N^{(v)} \to M^{(v)}$ of the map \eqref{eq:ensemble_map} (see \cite[(A.2)]{GHKK} for the required condition), then it still commutes with cluster transformations and hence we get an \emph{extended ensemble map} $\widetilde{p}: \A_\sfs \to \X_\sfs$.
 It is shown in \cite[Section 13.3]{GS19} that such a choice exactly corresponds to a choice of compatibility pairs \cite{BZ} defining a quantum cluster algebra.

 \paragraph{\textbf{Tropicalizations.}} The positive structures on the cluster varieties allow us to consider their semifield-valued points.
 For $\bA=\bZ,\bQ$ or $\bR$, let $\bA^T:=(\bA,\max,+)$ denote the corresponding \emph{tropical semifield} (or the \emph{max-plus semifield}).
 For an algebraic torus $H$, let $H(\bA^T):=X_\ast(H)\otimes_\bZ (\bA,+)$.
 A positive rational map $f:H \to H'$ between algebraic tori naturally induces a piecewise-linear (PL for short) map $f^T: H(\bA^T) \to H'(\bA^T)$.
 We call $f^T$ the \emph{tropicalized map}.
 In particular we have the tropicalized cluster transformations $\mu_k^T:\cZ_{(v)}(\bA^T) \to \cZ_{(v')}(\bA^T)$ for $(\mathsf{z},\cZ) \in \{(\sfa,\A),(\sfx,\X)\}$, explicitly given as: